Multi-AGV Path Planning Method via Reinforcement Learning and Particle Filters: Conclusion

 \section{Conclusion}

-To summarize, this study introduces the PF-DDQN method for path planning involving multiple AGVs, which incorporates particle filtering.
-This approach addresses the limitations of the classical DDQN learning algorithm in noisy and complex environments, while also demonstrating superior fitting accuracy for complex models compared to the use of Kalman filtering.
+To summarize, this study introduces the PF-DDQN method for path planning involving multiple AGVs, which incorporates PF.
+This approach addresses the limitations of the classical DDQN learning algorithm in noisy and complex environments, while also demonstrating superior fitting accuracy for complex models compared to the use of KF.

-The method utilizes a nonlinear model within a neural network to describe the system and integrates particle filtering to estimate the system's state.
-At each time step, the particle filter updates the state estimate based on current measurements, while the neural network enhances the accuracy of the estimation.
-By leveraging the neural network's ability to learn complex patterns in the environment and combining them with the state estimation from particle filtering, the proposed method offers an efficient and effective solution for path planning.
+The method utilizes a nonlinear model within a neural network to describe the system and integrates PF to estimate the system's state.
+At each time step, the PF updates the state estimate based on current measurements, while the neural network enhances the accuracy of the estimation.
+By leveraging the neural network's ability to learn complex patterns in the environment and combining them with the state estimation from PF, the proposed method offers an efficient and effective solution for path planning.

 Simulation experiments were conducted to evaluate the performance of the method, revealing significant improvements in training time and path quality compared to the DDQN method, with respective enhancements of 92.62\% and 76.88\%.
 This research provides valuable insights into path planning and presents a novel and efficient solution applicable to multi-AGV path planning in complex environments.
 The findings hold promising potential for various applications, including robotics, autonomous vehicles, and unmanned aerial vehicles.